riaddjabri/baraka-test/README.md

 # Project Improvements

-1. Migrate the project to nextjs and store the tasks and users inside a database.
+1. Migrate the project to next.js and store the tasks and users inside a database.
 2. Add oAuth2 authentication to the project.
 3. Put jwt token in the local storage.
 4. Add a token refresher